 A chance for the rest of the league to shine…

-Welcome back to the Ligue 1 Team of the Season, where we will be wrapping this up by naming our honorable mentions.
+Welcome back to the Ligue 1 Team of the Season.
+Previously we covered our front three, but today we will be wrapping this up by naming our honorable mentions.
 It was an incredibly competitive season, meaning some very talented players missed out on being in the main team, so we now get the chance to talk about those who were great, but not great enough…

 Keylor Navas (Paris Saint-Germain)